 Test Setup Wizard - Select Test Type

-Clicking on NEW TEST (1) above brings up the Test Setup Wizard.
-On the first screen of the Wizard, you will see the following screen.
+Clicking on NEW TEST (1) above brings up the Test Setup Wizard (see next page).
+On the first screen of the Wizard, you can select the type of test you want to perform - MARSHALL, TSR and USER DEFINED.